 When the nervous system shifts out of threat mode, the body can move into the state where deep sleep is most likely.

 If you are dealing with sleep and energy problems, the most important question is not which supplement to add.
-It’s which system is keeping you from downshifting.
-For some people, it’s a chronic stress loop.
+It is which system is keeping you from downshifting.
+For some people, it is a chronic stress loop.
 For others, it is hormone shifts, inflammation load, or metabolic strain that keeps the body reactive.
+This kind of root-cause work is a core focus of our broader wellness center programs that look beyond symptom management.

 This is also where a functional approach can help.
 Instead of stacking tips, you look for the problem.
 That may include: